cloudmesh-community/book/chapters/cloud/chameleon/heat.md

 There are two SoftwareConfig resources.

-The first SoftwareConfig, export\_hosts, uses the facter tool to extract IP address and hostname into a single line (in the format expected for /etc/hosts) and writes it to a special path (\${heat\_outputs\_path}.hosts).
+The first SoftwareConfig, export\_hosts, uses the factor tool to extract IP address and hostname into a single line (in the format expected for /etc/hosts) and writes it to a special path (\${heat\_outputs\_path}.hosts).
 This prompts Heat to assign the content